December. The month where unfulfilled goals come to haunt me.

 It is not enough to announce on Instagram that you are changing something about yourself for the new year.
 Consistency is more crucial than sheer proclamations.

-Finding a friend that knows when you are slacking and stretching will help you along the way.
+Finding a friend who knows when you are slacking and stretching will help you along the way.
 Free apps such as Habitshare alerts your friend when you have completed your habits.
 Vice-versa, you can also develop mudita (Sympathetic joy) for their wins in their habits when they complete theirs!

 Who is the best person to find for accountability?